Deployment Regions and Strategies

 Query origin Query time before (ms) Query time after (ms) US West 388 188 US Central 164 164 US East 110 110 Brazil 645 637 France 441 168 India 1042 766 Australia 1098 874 Japan 855 565

-Assuming you have contacted Coveo Sales and have taken care of the administrative tasks required to deploy your organization over several regions, the technical configuration is almost seamless.
+Assuming you have contacted Coveo Sales and have taken care of the administrative tasks required to deploy your organization over satellite regions, the technical configuration is almost seamless.
+You only need to use a dedicated domain name in your Coveo Search API requests.
+Requests to other Coveo APIs don’t change.